- Guaranteed for 2 full months

 Tech tip: Use color and negative space well.
 A messy shot will not be as powerful.

 Enjoy this post?
-Check out Rachel’s new eBook – CLICK!
+Check out Rachel’s new eBook – Life In Natural Light: The Ultimate Guide to a photographer’s most powerful tool as well as her eBook CLICK!
 How to Take Beautiful Photos of Your Kids

 Rachel Devine is an international commercial kid photographer and daily life photo blogger from the states.
 She currently lives in Melbourne, Australia.
 Rachel and Peta Mazey are the photography duo behind “Beyond Snapshots”.
 They teach and mentor (in person and online) photographers of all levels on how to take better photographs of life.
 Their book will be published next year on Amphoto/Random House.